 When considering the above factors, as well as electricity used, maintenance, cylinder costs, demurrage, shipping, and inventory control, the costs of operating a tank delivery system quickly add up.
 For example, fees associated with using tanks (including delivery charges, hazmat fees, certificates of analysis, and telemetry) can total thousands of dollars by the end of the year.

 The cost of operating an in-house gas generator is extremely low - the only raw materials needed are air and electricity.
-Using in-house gas generation is about ten times less expensive than operating a tank delivery system, and far safer.
-Running and maintaining a gas generator for an LC-MS system typically costs only a few hundred dollars a year.
+Using in-house gas generation is significantly less expensive than operating a tank delivery system, and much safer.
 Return on investment takes only about 12 months, depending on the specific usage and required purity.
 This is a huge ongoing savings compared to the costs of tanks.
 Lease-to-own programs are also available.

-This post was contributed by Judy Silva, Gas Generation Technology Blog Team Member, Parker Hannifin
+This post was contributed by the Gas Generation Technology Blog Team, Parker Hannifin